pcsukumar/pands-problem-sheet/README.md

 ### Week 6 - Find approximate square root
 This program takes a positive floating-point number as input and outputs an approximation of its square root.
+Variable 'diff' is initated with a large value.
+A while loop runs until the difference between the square of the guessed number and the actual number is less than 0.05.

 ### Week 7 - A program that reads in a text file and outputs the number of e's it contains.
 This program reads in a text file and outputs the number of e's it contains.
 The assumption is that the file may contain both uppercase and lowercase e's.
 To count all e's irrespective of upper or lower, the progrm first convert the file content to lower case and then read all lowercase e's.
 The ArgumentParser is used to  take the filename as an argument on the command line.